 The EOS R files are not working in the shutter count utilities I've tried, but I estimate that this camera has captured over 5,000 images to date.

 The Canon EOS R used for this review was on loan from Canon USA.
+I liked the camera so much that I purchased my own.

 Is the Canon EOS R the right camera for you?
 As it has a great deal of general purpose utility and a relatively low price, the EOS R is going to appeal to a very large number of photographers.
 For someone considering the EOS Canon EOS R purchase, two other current EOS models that should be considered include the just-mentioned Canon EOS 6D Mark II and Canon EOS 5D Mark IV.